mariamnasser979/java-projects/README.md

 **Dynamic Redis Config Loader**

-This is a small Spring Boot project I built to make working with Redis easier and more flexible.
+This is a small Spring Boot project  to make working with Redis easier and more flexible.
 Instead of hard-coding one single Redis setup, the app can read different configurations from simple .properties files that live outside the project.
 That way, I can switch environments (dev / test / prod) without rebuilding the app.

 **Why I built it ?**